 We are using baby spinach because of its convenience and tenderness.
 If you are using mature spinach, thoroughly rinse it first.
 You may want to blanch it first for a few seconds, before chopping and using in this recipe.

-- 5 Tbsp butter, divided 4 Tbsp and 1 Tbsp
+5 tablespoons butter, divided 4 tablespoons and 1 tablespoon

 Add the garlic, Italian seasoning, and nutmeg and cook half a minute more.